Jurors to weigh conspiracy charges in alleged Whitmer plot

 Associated Press

-A jury in Michigan will begin its deliberations Monday after days of testimony in the trial of four men accused of designing a plan to kidnap Gov. Gretchen Whitmer.
+A jury in Michigan will begin its deliberations Monday in the trial of four men accused of designing a plan to kidnap Gov. Gretchen Whitmer.

 The jury picked a leader late Friday afternoon, following hours of closing arguments from lawyers, then said it would start discussing the case after the weekend.